eschabell/cartridge-bpmPaaS-generic-loan-demo/README.md

 3. Click on `NEXT` button and drink a warm beverage while you wait for finished cartridge installation.

-Once installed you can use the JBoss BPM Suite logins:
+Once installed you can use the JBoss BPM Suite logins as listed above.

-   * u:erics  p: bpmsuite  (admin)

-   * u: alan  p: bpmsuite  (analyst)

 Important Note